Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 The billowing flames of a dragon blast from your feet, granting you explosive speed.
 For the duration, your speed increases by 4 *(6m)* and moving doesn't provoke opportunity attacks.
 When you move within 1 *(1.5m)* of a creature or an object that isn't being worn or carried, it takes 1d6 fire damage from your trail of heat.
 A creature or object can take this damage only once during a turn.
-At Higher Levels.
-When you cast this spell using a spell slot of 4th level or higher, increase your speed by 1 *(1.5m)* for each spell slot level above 3rd.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of 4th level or higher, increase your speed by 1 *(1.5m)* for each spell slot level above 3rd.
 The spell deals an additional 1d6 fire damage for each slot level above 3rd.
 - **Classes**: Artificer, Ranger, Sorcerer, Wizard *(Source: FTD, page 19)*